TheTumultuousUnicornOfDarkness/CPU-X/README.md

 ## Usage

-Start program with root privileges allow to use Dmidecode.
+Start program with **root privileges** allow to use **Dmidecode** (Libdmi).
 Simply run command `cpu-x` if it is installed on you system, or double-click on `cpu-x` is also possible.
+If GTK and NCurses are supported, you can start CPU-X in NCurses mode by taping in a shell `cpu-x --no-gui`.

 ## Download binairies